theupdateframework/taps/candidate-keyid-tap.md

 find the key(s) that are trusted for that role in the delegating metadata.
 This should be described in the specification by replacing requirement 3 above with “Clients MUST use the keyids from the delegating role to look up trusted signing keys to verify signatures.”
+To ensure that a client does not use the same key to verify a signature more than once, they must additionally check that all keys applied to a signature threshold are unique.
+So, the specification should additionally require that "Clients MUST use each key only once during a given signature verification."
 All metadata definitions would remain the same, but the client’s verification process would track keyids within each metadata file instead of globally.